Audience: Quality engineers, quality technicians, and metrology teams running recurring FAIs.

 - No duplicate balloon IDs in the drawing.

-- No empty required FAI fields in the output workbook.
+- No empty required FAI fields in the output CSV file.

 - Units and tolerance symbols match the source print.